 The terms sonogram and ultrasound are often used interchangeably.
 However, there is a difference between the two:

-- An ultrasound is a tool used to take a picture.
+- An pelvic ultrasound procedure is a tool used to take a picture.

 - A sonogram is a picture that the ultrasound generates

 Sonograms have a varied number of applications, but most people know about them from their safe use during pregnancy and an Ob/Gyn exam.
 But since it shows any hollow organ in real time, it is also used during surgery to help make many procedures much safer.
-Ultrasound does not use radiation and can be performed even when you are pregnant.
+Pelvic ultrasound procedure NYC does not use radiation and can be performed even when you are pregnant.

 The Ultrasound and Pregnancy